RSE-Cambridge/iris-magnum/jupyterhub/README.md

 # JupyterHub

 We have two examples for Jupyter Hub.
+This assumes you have followed the magnum tour.
+That will have ensured you used terraform v0.12 to create your Kubernetes cluster using OpenStack Magnum, have a correctly configured kubectl and helm3 install that are both pointing your new Kubernetes cluster.

 ## Cinder Volumes in K8s